elibroftw/blog.elijahlopez.ca/content/posts/university/bu-397-intermediate-financial-accounting-II.md

 - demand to affect share price
 - leverage buy-out (LBO)
 - manage regulatory capital requirements
-- reacquired shares are either retired or held as treasury shares (inteded for re-issue)
+- reacquired shares are either retired or held as treasury shares (intended for re-issue)
 - CBCA required shares to be cancelled and restored status to authorized but unissued
 - treasury relatively uncommon in canada